HackathonUG2k19/HackathonUG2k19.github.io/README.md

 - Each team must contain **3 - 5** members.
 Kindly *adhere to the limit*.
 - Upon registration, each team will be assigned to their specific **mentor**.
   - Mentors shall be there to **guide** the teams in their projects.
-  - By *guide*, it is meant that you can ask them for resources and doubts regarding the project itself, but asking them blatantly for help (Eg. in your codes) would lead directly to **disqualification** of the team.
+  - By *guide*, it is meant that you can ask them for resources and doubts regarding the project itself, but asking them blatantly for help (Eg. in your codes) will not be entertained.
+Mentors are currently pursuing internships/projects so they will not always be free, but will be very helpful in giving guidelines.
 - You are required to issue your first **Pull Request** by _1155 hours_ on _23rd May_.
 This is done so as to keep a check on the teams.
 - *Copy-Paste* of code is allowed, if code is *redistributable*.
 On doing so, you must cite them.
 - The coding round would end at _2000 hours_ on _24th May_.
-Any **commits** found after this timelimit will lead to **disqualification** of the team.
+Before this, make sure to merge your fork with the main repository in the organization https://github.com/HackathonUG2k19.
+The last PR before 8pm on 24th May will be considered.
-- The team is reqired to give a **10 minute presentation** on their *respective projects*, which shall be judged.
+- The team is reqired to give a maximum of a **10 minute presentation** on their *respective projects*, which shall be judged.
+This will be on a platform like Zoom or Teams.

  Apart from this feel free to join:<br>
 <ul>